Kafū, aged forty-one.

 December 31st.

-In the afternoon, intending to observe the New Year's Eve scenes in the city, I strolled to the Kanda French Bookstore and purchased several volumes of Flaubert's complete works, including his letters and essays.
+In the afternoon, I set out on a stroll to observe the New Year’s Eve scenes in the city center, proceeding to Kanda’s French Bookstore where I purchased several volumes from Flaubert’s Complete Works—epistolary writings and essays of that sort.

-I had dinner at Fūgetsudō, passed through the bustle of Ginza Street, and returned home.
+I dined at Fugetsudō, passed through the throng of Ginza Street, and returned home.

-In bed, I perused Colette Willy’s novels *Lettres* and *Sentimental*, and before I knew it, dawn had broken.
+On my pillow, I perused Colette Willy’s novels Lettres and Sentimental, unaware that dawn had arrived.

 Suddenly, someone attempted to slide open the lattice door.

-When I got up to check, the postal courier had thrown in a bundle of New Year’s cards and departed.
+Upon rising to look, I found that the postal carrier had deposited a bundle of New Year’s cards and departed.

-On the main street, the clatter of wooden clogs still did not cease.
+On the main street, the sound of geta clogs still did not cease.

-The voice of a drunken man singing as he went could also be heard.
+The voices of drunkards singing as they passed by could also be heard.